Understanding Legal Aid: how it works and who it helps

 Legal Aid is a grant from the government to assist people who would not otherwise be able to afford legal services pay for a lawyer.
 Legal Aid is not available for every legal issue - for example, it generally doesn’t cover wills, conveyancing, or commercial disputes - but it can be a vital support for those dealing with serious or stressful situations.

-At Willis Legal we provide Legal Aid for certain family matters, such as parenting disputes, protection orders and some disputes involving housing or debt.
+At Willis Legal we provide Legal Aid for certain family and civil matters.

 Who can get Legal Aid?